Have You Started Watching 'The Miniaturist?'

 “When I learned that the owner, who was also called Nella, started decorating the house in identical miniature to her real home and spent the equivalent of hundreds of thousands of dollars on it, I just thought that’s such an interesting psychology.
 Why did she do that?
 Why did she make all these beds she couldn’t sleep in and food she couldn’t eat?”

-Burton says that the story, which is actually quite dark has little to do with the real Petronella Oortman beyond the family name and the particulars of the dollhouse.
+Burton says that the story, which is actually quite dark, has little to do with the real Petronella Oortman beyond the family name and the particulars of the dollhouse.

 But the author did want to know more about the cabinet house and its furnishings and what would have gone into having the pieces made to match the actual Brandt home.
 A historian told Burton that Nella would have spent the equivalent of 2 million euro on the house.